Shazer-Nadeem/Mapped-Reduced-in-OS-Multi-Threading-and-Synchronization/README.md

 1. Extend the implementation to a distributed system with multiple nodes.
 2. Optimize for handling larger datasets with advanced data structures.
 3. Incorporate fault tolerance for thread and process failures.

----
-Feel free to update and enhance this README file with additional diagrams, installation instructions, or detailed code explanations as needed!